mesg-foundation/engine/README.md

 ### **1. Download the CLI**

-First, download the CLI so you're able to interact with the MESG Core.
+First, download the CLI so you're able to interact with Core.
 You can either download the binaries directly from the [release page](https://github.com/mesg-foundation/core/releases/latest) then rename it to `mesg-core` and install it your path, or you can follow the installation process for your system:

 ### **2. Run MESG Core**